2025 Reading Challenge Crossover Books

-We know that a lot of you are participating in more than one of our Reading Challenges, so we thought that it might be helpful to create a place where we can specifically list the book recommendations that are a good fit for more than one of the monthly guided reading challenge prompts.
-We hope this helps during those months that you need to double-dip and provides a quick shortcut so you can stay on track with the challenges even when life gets busy.
+If you’re participating in our 2025 Book Lover’s Challenge, this crossover list highlights the books that fit the monthly Book Lovers prompt AND one of the monthly prompts for our other yearlong reading challenges.
+We hope this helps during those months that you need to double-dip and provides a quick shortcut to stay on track with the challenges even when life gets busy.

-We will update this page each month after curating the individual reading challenge book lists, and you’ll always find the most recent month at the top of the page.
+We will update this page each month after curating the recommended reading list for the Book Lover’s Challenge, and you’ll always find the most recent month at the top of the page.
 Use the table of contents above if you’d like to jump directly to a specific past month.

 *We’ve used asterisks below to note which challenge list the book originally appeared on